DIY video: perk up those dried and droopy blooms

 Why: Water that wasn't refreshed or was changed too late will look milky.
 Bacteria begins to rot the stems.

-How to fix it: Clean your vase with soap and a drop of bleach.
+How to fix it: Clean your vase with soap and warm water.
 Use rubber gloves!
 Refresh the water and add a droplet of bleach.
 This stops bacteria growth.
 Cut all the rot and slime off the stem.
 To ensure only healthy stem is left, trim at least 2-3 cm above any discolouration.
 If this means your flower is too short for your bouquet, try a mini vase!

 What: Drooping soft stems, like tulips and gerberas, with limp and wilted flowers.

 Why: Flowers rely on the turgidity of the cells in their stems filled with water.
-Dried stem-ends or bacteria growth hinders water uptake, causing stems and flowers to wilt.
+Dried stem-ends or bacteria growth hinders water uptake, causing stems to droop and flowers to wilt.

-How to fix it: Clean your vase and refresh the water.
-Add a droplet of household bleach to keep bacteria at bay.
+How to fix it: Thoroughly clean your vase and refresh the water.
 Remove overly wilted flowers, as these release ethylene gas (as does ripening fruit) and may cause the other flowers to wilt prematurely.
 Cut around 1-5 cm off the stem at a sharp angle and put it straight into the clean water.
 It should perk up in a few hours.